Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 It’s going to happen.
 Period.

-And while I do have some recommendations about how to fight well when rupture occurs (see next bullet point) it’s the repair — the coming back together after conflict that really counts (see the third bullet point).
+And I do have some recommendations about how to fight well when rupture occurs.
+But it’s the repair — the coming back together after conflict that really counts.

 So, in order to recalibrate your expectations, let me repeat: In relationship, rupture is inevitable; it’s the repair that counts.